insights

 Ketogenic Diet in Neurodegenerative Diseases

-Read Time 4 Minutes
+Read Time 3 Minutes

 Ketosis.
 It has become one of the most popular words of the 21st century.
 Often connected to weight loss plans, “ketosis” is also strongly associated with epilepsy: the ketogenic diet was first introduced by clinicians as a treatment for epilepsy in the 1920s.
-Over the last decade, researchers have been studying the effect of ketosis on other neurological and mitochondrial disorders, with promising results.
+Over the last decade, researchers have been studying the effect of ketosis on other neurological disorders, with promising results.

-In ketosis, the mitochondria burn fat instead of glucose for energy metabolism.
-Ketosis can be achieved through periods of fasting or by restricting the intake of carbohydrates in the diet, leading the body to break down fatty acids to produce higher-than-normal levels of the so-called ketone bodies—acetoacetate, ?-hydroxybutyric acid, and acetone—through a process called ketogenesis, which occurs principally in the mitochondrial matrix in the liver.1 The “state of ketosis” has been shown to exert a protective action against neurological diseases like Alzheimer’s disease (AD), Parkinson’s disease (PD), amyotrophic lateral sclerosis (ALS), and more.2-4 In AD and PD, human studies have shown a reduction of disease symptoms in participants following a ketogenic diet.5A therapeutic ketogenic diet has been studied by IFM educator Terry Wahls, MD, IFMCP with the specific aim of reversing the symptoms of multiple sclerosis (MS).
-Such diets have been shown to stimulate mitochondrial biogenesis, improve mitochondrial function, and reduce oxidative stress.2,3,6,7 Dr. Wahls has used ketogenic diets in her clinical practice for a wide variety of health issues that result from mitochondrial disease.
+Human studies have demonstrated a reduction of Alzheimer’s disease and Parkinson’s disease symptoms in participants following a clinical ketogenic diet.3-5 These improved symptoms included cognitive as well as motor symptoms and overall disease ratings.
+Therapeutic ketogenic diets have also been studied by IFM educator Terry Wahls, MD, IFMCP, with the specific aim of reversing the symptoms of multiple sclerosis.
+Such diets have been shown to stimulate mitochondrial biogenesis, improve mitochondrial function, and reduce oxidative stress.2,6,7 Dr. Wahls has used ketogenic diets in her clinical practice for a wide variety of health issues that result from mitochondrial disease.
 In the following IFM video, Dr. Wahls talks about the importance of diet for patients with neurological disease symptoms like fatigue.

 (Video Time: 2 minutes) Terry Wahls, MD, is a clinical professor of medicine at the University of Iowa, where she teaches internal medicine residents, sees patients in a therapeutic lifestyle clinic, and conducts clinical trials.
 Dr. Wahls is a patient with secondary progressive multiple sclerosis.
 She restored her health using a diet and lifestyle program she designed specifically for her brain.